KALMUS-Color-Toolkit/KALMUS/README.md

 We encourage inclusive and friendly discussion.
 Please follow our [code of conduct](CODE_OF_CONDUCT.md) when communicating.

-# Precomputed Barcodes
+# Test suite

-Precomputed barcodes are accessible upon requests.
-Please email the Project maintainer Yida Chen <yc015@bucknell.edu> about your needs.
+We provide an auto test suite that cover the core functionality of KALMUS.
+Before running the auto test suite locally, make sure you have installed the latest versions of [pytest](https://pypi.org/project/pytest/), [pytest-cov](https://pypi.org/project/pytest-cov/), and [kalmus](https://pypi.org/project/kalmus/), and you have cloned the project repository on master branch.

+To run the test suite:
+- Go to the top directory of cloned KALMUS project
+- Use command `$ python -m pytest tests --cov=kalmus --cov-config=.coveragerc --cov-report term-missing`

+See [Test Suite Guide](tests/README.md) under the tests folder for more details.

 # Acknowledgment

 The authors wish to thank the Mellon Foundation, the Dalal Family Foundation, and the Bucknell University Humanities Center for their support on this project.
 The project is released under the open-source MIT License.

 # Update Log